Jimbly/dcjam2025/Jimb-TODO.md

 TODO
+* build out zone 3
+* title/scores/credits
 * on next combat playtest
+  * decrease A varieties further - I didn't feel I needed the B varieties, or even remembered to go find them
   * when first entering zone 1+, save once, then tweak each fight to be a little harder
-* travel game
-  * do a "safe!" thing so you stop pressing forward at the end
-* build out zone 3
-* title/scores/credits
 * build out levels
   * station
   * zones - maybe aim for double enemy count